typelevel/Laika/docs/introduction/intro.md

 * Support for Markdown (incl.
 GitHub Flavored Markdown) and reStructuredText as input

-* Support for HTML, PDF, XSL-FO and AST (for debugging) as output
+* Support for HTML, EPUB, PDF, XSL-FO and AST (for debugging) as output

 * Template-based Site and Book Generation